seanseancooper/SSET/docs/theory_of_signal_semiotics.md

 * **Infer semantic roles** from behavioral consequences
 * **Detect latent grammars** via sequence analysis

-By observing enough signals, **we reconstruct the grammar** without ever being explicitly told the rules — exactly how infants, cryptanalysts, and ML models learn language.
+By observing enough signals, **we can reconstruct the grammar without ever being explicitly told the rules** — exactly how infants, cryptanalysts, and ML models learn language.

 >The SignalFrame type would be be operationalized to allow Large Language Models to infer pattern and meaning via automated observation.